What to Wear In Sedona, AZ: A Complete Packing Guide

 So, here are a couple of helpful tips I’ve picked up.

-1. Packing cubes
+Use Packing cubes

 Packing cubes work wonders when it comes to saving space, and they make finding things a breeze at a glance.
 Personally, I opt for transparent packing cubes, or I make it easy by labeling each cube.
 For instance, one for tops, another for pants, and a separate one for dresses.

-2. Zip-lock bags
+Bring Zip-lock bags

-Yes, zip-lock bags!
-If you’re aiming to cut costs, especially when traveling with children, zip-lock bags provide a budget-friendly option.
+If you’re aiming to cut costs, zip-lock bags provide a budget-friendly option to packing cubes.
 They compress effectively, helping you save space in your luggage.
 You can effortlessly fit an entire day’s outfit into a one-gallon zip-lock bag.
-Use it for your dirty clothes when you are done.

-I discovered the art of rolling your clothes instead of folding them a long time ago.
 You can even roll a whole day’s outfit together, so all you have to do is grab it.
 You will be astonished at the room that it saves in your luggage.
-You’ll have plenty of room left for that cute little sun hat you need in Sedona!

 I discovered that to keep rolled clothes together, use a hairband.
 This way, you also have a hairband you can use during the day.